Medicaid Long Term Care Benefits: Locations & Care Providers

 Aged, Blind and Disabled (ABD) Medicaid provides healthcare coverage for any U.S. citizen over age 65 who meets the financial requirements.
 ABD Medicaid will also cover long-term care services and supports for beneficiaries who need them to keep living independently and avoid moving into a nursing home.
 ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially limited people of all ages.

-Like HCBS Waivers, every state and program has an ABD Medicaid program that will cover some long-term care benefits in the Medicaid recipient’s home or the home of a family member.
+ABD Medicaid will also cover some long-term care services and supports in the Medicaid recipient’s home or the home of a loved one.
 Other places in the community that ABD Medicaid programs might cover long-term care benefits can include:

 • adult foster homes